Management Accounts. Done right.

 The financial core is consistent every month: a profit and loss account, a balance sheet and a cash position, each shown against the prior period and against budget.
 Comparatives are what turn raw figures into insight, because a revenue number on its own tells you nothing, while the same number against last month and against plan tells you whether you are ahead, behind or drifting.

 On top of that sits the part most year-end accounts never reach.
 That is your KPI layer: gross and net margin by product or service line, revenue per client, debtor and creditor days, and a live Corporation Tax provision so the bill is never a surprise.
 We also flag the operational signals behind the numbers, for example a margin slipping because input costs rose faster than your prices, so you can act in the month it happens rather than discovering it at year end.
-Our breakdown of the KPIs that belong in management accounts shows how to choose the handful that matter for your model.
+Our breakdown of the KPIs worth tracking shows how to choose the handful that matter for your model.

 The commentary is what separates a report from a data dump.
 Each pack should answer three questions in a few sentences: what changed since last month, why it changed, and what it means for the next decision in front of you.
 If a margin is moving the wrong way, our guide to profit margins explains how to read the signal before it compounds.